 Casual Flowers for a Casual Table:

-There’s no need to spend a ton of money on a centerpiece for casual table.
+There’s no need to spend a ton of money on a centerpiece for casual Thanksgiving table setting.
 For my centerpiece, I just bought a bouquet of grocery store flowers and placed them in a simple galvanized metal container I bought at Homegoods last spring.
 Inside the container, the flowers are sitting in a wide vase with water.
 I just made sure I cut them to the right height so they would fill out the top and look full.
 Last time I used the container, I just plopped in a potted hydrangea which was even easier.

 Repeating the Colors on the Table:

 Since I loved the fall colors of the flowers, I decided to repeat those colors on the table.
 Luckily, I still had my old Macintosh – Pier One dishes from many years ago.
 For a splash of red, I added one simple apple to each place setting.

 Then to repeat the galvanized metal, I added my new chargers to each place setting.
 In my opinion, the galvanized metal really adds a casual feel to the table…plus they seem to be so popular this year!

 My navy gingham cork place mats pick up some of the blue from the plates and also help to keep the table casual.

 Neutrals and Textures for a Casual Table:

 For the table runner, I used my old stand-by burlap one.
 It really does seem to work with everything and adds some nice texture to the table.